pycroscopy/pyUSID/docs/data_format.rst

   fit should actually be a ``N x 1`` dataset where each element is a compound value made up of the ``S`` coefficients.
-Note that while some form of sequence can be forced onto the coefficients if the spectra were fit to polynomial functions, the drawbacks outweigh the benefits:
+Note that while some form of sequence can be forced onto the coefficients if the spectra were fit to polynomial functions, the benefits outweigh the drawbacks:

   * **Slicing**: Storing data in compound datasets circumvents problems associated with getting a specific / the ``kth`` coefficient if the data were stored in a